Best Practices: Company Level Submittal Settings

 - A submittal that has been received and is being reviewed( either internally or externally)

-A "Closed" submittal can potentially be any of the following:
+A "Closed" submittal can be:

 - A submittal that has been approved, with or without exceptions